Music by: Gyorgy Kurtag

 Text by: Franz Kafka

-Kafka Fragments (original title: Kafka Fragmente), a work in forty parts for soprano and violin, seals the tumultuous relationship between Hungarian composer Gyorgi Kurtag and the work of Franz Kafka.
+Kafka Fragments (original title: Kafka Fragmente), a work in forty parts for soprano and violin, seals the tumultuous relationship between Hungarian composer Gyorgy Kurtag and the work of Franz Kafka.

 “When I first came across Kafka’s writings, there was not much I could do with it.
 The Trial remained inaccessible to me.
 It was later on, in Paris (in 1957-58) that I was able to access his work by way of the Metamorphosis.
 Gradually Kafka became increasingly important to me.
 For a long period of time I would simply take notes and collect fragments of diaries and letters that to me seemed like an appropriate material for a composition thanks to their poetic qualities or the complexity of their content” (G. Kurtag)

-Zero Point Theatre Group continues its research into Kafka’s work, staging Gyorgi Kurtag’s opera Kafka Fragments.
-Director Savvas Stroumbos follows his highly personal aesthetic of a physical theatre centered around the performer’s body and voice to stage the piece with one soprano, one violinist and one actress, walking the fine line between a theatrical performance and a concert.
-The interplay between Kurtag’s opera and Kafka’s text is staged with the utmost theatrical asceticism to reveal the depth of the connection between the two creators.
+Zero Point Theatre Group continues its research into Kafka’s work, staging Gyorgy Kurtag’s composition Kafka Fragments.
+Director Savvas Stroumpos follows his aesthetic of a physical theatre centered around the performer’s body and voice to stage the piece with one soprano, one violinist and one actress, walking the fine line between a theatrical performance and a concert.
+The interplay between Kurtag’s composition and Kafka’s text is staged with the utmost theatrical asceticism to reveal the depth of the connection between the two creators.

 Directed by: Savvas Stroumpos